 Judgment is passed by the Hon’ble Court.

-Address proof of husband
+Identity proof of the husband and wife

-Address proof of wife
+Address proof of the husband and wife

-Photographs of marriage between husband and wife
+Photographs of the marriage between husband and wife

 Evidence to prove that the husband and wife have been living separately for more than one year